SimonLariz/NotesMD/CPSC471/week2.md

 # Packet Switching: Queuing Delay
 Packet queuing and loss - if arrival rate (in bps) to link exceeds transmission rate, packets will queue, if the queue is full, packets will be dropped

+# Circuit Switching: FDM and TDM
+Frequency Division Multiplexing (FDM) - divide the frequency spectrum into channels, allocate each channel to a connection, inefficient

+Time Division Multiplexing (TDM) - divide the time into frames, allocate each frame to a connection, efficient

+# Packet Switching vs. Circuit Switching
+Packet Switching allows for multiple connections to share the network core, but it has variable delay and packet loss

+Circuit Switching has a fixed delay and no packet loss, but it is inefficient

+# Network Core Functions
+Forwarding - local action, move packets from router input to router output

+Routing - global action, determine the route that packets will take